White Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have been victorious in 11, or 30.6%, of the 36 contests they have been chosen as underdogs in this season.
+- The White Sox have gone 17-11 in games they were listed as the moneyline favorite (winning 60.7% of those games).

-- Chicago has a record of 9-21 in games where oddsmakers have it as underdogs of at least +100 on the moneyline.
+- Chicago has gone 7-3 (winning 70% of its games) when it has played as moneyline favorites of -150 or shorter.

-- The White Sox have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The White Sox have an implied moneyline win probability of 60% in this game.

-- So far this season, Chicago and its opponents have hit the over in 30 of its 65 games with a total.
+- Chicago has played in 66 games with a set over/under, and have combined with its opponents to go over the total 30 times (30-32-4).

-- The White Sox have posted a record of 5-4-0 against the spread this season.
+- The White Sox have covered 55.6% of their games this season, going 5-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!